 - 1. IN COMPLIANCE.
 If the collection or control system is inoperable, the gas mover system is automatically shut off and all valves contributing to venting of gas to atmosphere are closed within one hour.
 Records are maintained in the event this occurs. - 2.
 IN COMPLIANCE.
 Gas collection and control system operates in all active cells with waste in place for 5 or more years and closed cells with waste in place for 2 or more years.
 Details are maintained in the GCCS Design Plan. - 3.
 IN COMPLIANCE.
+Facility operates the collection system with negative pressure at each wellhead.
+Wellheads are monitored monthly, as per EUACTIVECOLL, SC VI.1.
+AQD considers the facility to be in substantial compliance with this condition.
 Wellheads are monitored monthly to verify that the gas control and collection system is operating under negative pressure.
-If wells demonstrate positive pressure, the wells are reported to AQD and corrective actions are taken to return the well to compliance.
-If the facility is unable to return the well to compliance within the required timeframes in 40 CFR 60.755, the facility may make a request to AQD for an extended timeline to get the well into compliance or expand the wellfield. - 4.
-IN COMPLIANCE.
-Interior wellheads are monitored monthly to verify they are operating at a LFG temperature less than 55°C and an oxygen level less than 5%.
-If a well exceeds either of these parameters, the facility records and reports the date, duration, and suspected cause of the exceedance.
-If the facility is unable to return the well to compliance within the required timeframes in 40 CFR 60.755, the facility may make a request to AQD for an extended timeline to get the well into compliance or request that the well be allowed to operate at a higher temperature or oxygen level, if the facility is able to demonstrate that the elevated parameter does not cause fires or inhibit anaerobic decomposition.
-The facility has had ongoing issues with wells exceeding 55°C and has submitted requests, with supporting documentation, to operate these wells at a higher temperature.
-As a result, the facility has numerous wells currently operating with higher operating values (HOVs), many of which have been approved by AQD on a well-to-well basis.
-Since December 2015, all approved HOV requests for this facility have been given expiration dates (usually 6 months after approval); if the well remains out of compliance by the expiration date of the HOV approval, the facility is required to submit a new request for an HOV with supporting documentation.
+If wells demonstrate positive pressure, the wells are reported to

+AQD and corrective actions are taken to return the well to compliance.
+If the facility is unable to return the well to compliance within the required timeframes in 40 CFR 60.755, the facility may make a request to AQD for an extended timeline to get the well into compliance or expand the wellfield.

+4. NOT IN COMPLIANCE.
+Facility is required to operate each wellhead at a LFG temperature less than 55°C (131°F), a nitrogen level less than 20%, and an oxygen level less than 5%, except for wells with approved higher operating values, as approved by AQD; please see the facility file for these approvals.
+AQD has approved most requests for higher operating values less than 150°F based on supporting monitoring data.
+However, due to the increasing number of wells operating at highly elevated temperatures at this site and evidence that these elevated temperatures are inhibiting methanogenesis, AQD notified the facility in January 2019 that requests for higher operating values over 150°F would not be approved at this facility.
+Per 40 CFR 60.753(c), a higher operating value can be approved only if the supporting monitoring data shows that "the elevated parameter does not cause fires or significantly inhibit anaerobic decomposition by killing methanogens."
+The facility is currently operating numerous wells at temperatures exceeding 150°F which have not been approved higher operating values by AQD; as such, the facility is determined to be in noncompliance with this condition.